 Up to 1000: $30/mo

 Up to 5,000: $80/mo

 Up to 2,500: $110/mo

 Mailchimp wins pretty much all the rounds in this comparison review, as they are the best for general and advanced features, reporting, support and price, amongst others.

-And don’t forget that there are other options.
-For instance, GetResponse and ActiveCampaign are much better at complex automations, so if you still want to investigate other platforms, make sure you check out our comparison table!
+But don’t forget that there are other great Constant Contact alternatives and a whole range of alternatives to Mailchimp too.
+For instance, GetResponse and ActiveCampaign are much better at complex automations than Mailchimp, so if you still want to investigate other platforms, make sure you check out our comparison table and the following comparisons:

 21 Jul 2021 - Niche features section added

 16 Mar 2021 - Updated deliverability section based on the latest round of testing

 05 Oct 2020 - Updated Constant Contact images

 31 Aug 2020 - Updated the deliverability averages